jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 - **onAdaptableReady: (adaptableApi: AdaptableApi, vendorGrid: GridOptions)**

-An Adaptable event giving you access to 2 objects:
+An event that fires as soon as AdapTable is ready and which provides access to 2 important objects:
 1. The *AdaptableApi* object.
 The api contains hundreds of methods providing full, safe, runtime access to all the functionality in AdapTable.
 (See [Developer Documentation](https://api.adaptabletools.com/interfaces/_api_adaptableapi_.adaptableapi) for more details.)

 2. The underlying VendorGrid instance being used - in this case GridOptions.
 This is because AdapTable enriches the 'gridOptions' it receives with modules and other properties, so if you want access to the underlying grid then you should use this object.